Decoding Wine Labels

 Just like a restaurant, chef, author, or actor, with a little effort it’s actually pretty easy to get a feel for what kinds and styles of wine certain distributors or sommeliers like.
 You can get a feel for their taste.
 This comes in especially handy when choosing wines from obscure wineries located in faraway lands.

 Shoot The Label

 Next time you taste a really good wine that you don’t know, from a winery you don’t know, probably at a holiday party hosted by someone you don’t know, take a look at the back of the bottle.
 Take a picture of it with your fancy phone.
 Take note of the importer, distributor, or negociant as well as the wine, winery, and region.
 Write it down or file the picture away in your wine journal (What?
 You don’t keep a wine journal?)
 Do five minutes of internet research, then, next time you’re at your local wine shop, turn some bottles around and see if you can find a match.The requested photo source cannot be loaded at this time.
-Error: OAuthPermissionsException Code: 400, This request requires scope=public_content, but this access token is not authorized with this scope.
-The user must re-authorize your application with scope=public_content to be granted this permissions.
+Error: OAuthAccessTokenException Code: 400, The access_token provided is invalid.

 Yes, it’s takes some effort.
 But, once you get the hang of it and start to learn some of the players, it becomes really easy to track who you like and what you like, dramatically increasing your chances of finding a wine that you like as you travel on your Wine Geographic Adventures.